Alex Marquez lands Silverstone MotoGP sprint as big guns misfire

 Maverick Vinales completed the podium as world champion Francesco Bagnaia suffered a rare day off on his factory Ducati finishing down the field.

-"It's great to start the season again with a sprint win," said Marquez, with MotoGP resuming after its summer break.
+"It's great to start the season again with a sprint win," said Marquez, with MotoGP resuming after its mid-season break.

-"I knew before that today was the day to win the sprint," added the Ducati-Gresini rider.
+"I knew before that today was the day to win the sprint," added the Ducati-Gresini rider celebrating his first win since graduating to MotoGP in 2020.

 Bezzecchi, riding for Valentino Rossi's VR46 Ducati-satellite team, had battled atrocious conditions to claim pole in a rain-drenched qualifying in the morning.